GNRI BUT Class: Great Northern Railway Board

 In 1953 the Great Northern Railway (Ireland) was jointly nationalised by the governments of the Republic of Ireland and Northern Ireland.
 The new Great Northern Railway Board (GNRB) aimed for complete dieselisation of passenger services, and so began planning for a new fleet of diesel railcars, following on from the twenty AEC railcars built in 1950 and 1951.

 An order for twenty-four was placed in 1954 with British United Traction (BUT).
-Unassembled bodies (designed by Park Royal), underframes and mechanical parts were shipped to the GNRB's workshops in Dundalk in the summer of 1956, where final assembly took place.
-The first BUT railcar was completed in April 1957, and by June enough had been built for them to enter service, replacing the Belfast-based Enterprise set.
+Unassembled bodies (designed by Park Royal), underframes and mechanical parts were shipped to final assembly at the GNRB's workshops in Dundalk in September 1956, after steel shortages delayed the delivery.
+The first of the BUT railcars entered service in June 1957, replacing the Belfast-based Enterprise set.
 As more railcars were turned out, one was used alongside a brake/first carriage to launch a morning express service between Enniskillen and Belfast via Omagh.
 This service was short-lived, however, as all railway services in County Fermanagh were withdrawn in September 1957 as a result of railway rationalisation around the border.
 By December of that year, the BUTs were sufficient in number to take over the Dublin-based Enterprise set, as well as commence work on the "Derry Road" line between Portadown and Derry.

 Upon the dissolution of the GNRB in 1958, fourteen of the BUTs passed to the Ulster Transport Authority (UTA), and the other ten to Córas Iompair Éireann (CIÉ).